AXIS Sensor Metrics Dashboard

 Download and install the application

-To install the application, go to axis.com/products/axis-sensor-metric-dashboard and download the latest version.
-Log in to the camera you want install the application on and follow these steps:
+To install the application, go to the axis.com/products/axis-sensor-metrics-dashboard and download the latest version.
+Log in to the device you want to install the application on and follow these steps:

 1. Go to Apps.